-As we discussed last summer, Republican policymakers in the U.S. spent quite a bit of time arguing that the United States should follow Europe's lead and impose austerity measures here at home.
+As we discussed in April, Republican policymakers in the U.S. spent quite a bit of time arguing that the United States should follow Europe's lead and impose austerity measures here at home.
 This is especially true of David Cameron's British austerity policies, which have drawn enthusiastic praise from Republicans.

-In fact, it was exactly two years ago this week when Sen. Jeff Sessions (R-Ala.) wrote an op-ed urging U.S. policymakers to follow the lead set by our friends across the pond: "We need a budget with a bold vision -- like [the one] unveiled in Britain."
-Around the same time, as Paul Krugman reminds us, the late David Broder urged President Obama to "do a Cameron," praising the prime minister for "brushing aside the warnings of economists that the sudden, severe medicine could cut short Britain's economic recovery and throw the nation back into recession."
+In fact, it was just last year when Sen. Jeff Sessions (R-Ala.) wrote an op-ed urging U.S. policymakers to follow the lead set by our friends across the pond: "We need a budget with a bold vision -- like [the one] unveiled in Britain."

 In 2011, austerity's champions -- in Europe and the U.S. -- said taking money out of the economy and scaling back investments will lead to stronger growth and lower debts.
-It's time to ignore supply and demand, they said, and forget the successes of the Keynesian model altogether.
+We've now seen the results of this experiment: lower growth and higher debts.

 A year ago, Richard Portes, an economist at the London Business School, argued, "My view is that we are in serious danger of a double-dip recession.
 This is going to be a cautionary tale."